kcp-dev/kcp/docs/content/concepts/workspaces.md

 neither a definition via a ClusterWorkspace, nor is there any validation of requests that the system workspace exists.

-The `system:admin` system workspace is special as it is also accessible through `/` of the shard, and at `/cluster/system:admin` at the same time.
+As an example, the `system:admin` workspace exists for administrative objects that are scoped to the local shard (e.g. `lease` objects for kcp internal controllers if leader election is enabled).
+It is accessible via `/clusters/system:admin`.